 Guaranteed issue life insurance:

-Guaranteed issue life insurance policies are life insurance policies which won’t require an individual to have to answer any medical questions or take a medical exam in order to be able to qualify for them.
-In fact, there are really only three requirements that one must meet in order to be able to qualify for one of these “types” of life insurance policies.
+Guaranteed issue life insurance policies are life insurance policies that won’t require an individual to have to answer any medical questions or take a medical exam to be able to qualify for them.
+In fact, there are only three requirements that one must meet to be able to qualify for one of these “types” of life insurance policies.

 - First, they must be a US citizen,